jumorisse/Experimental-Psych-Lab/Data/README.md

 # Data
 ## Content
-This folder contains all datasets (raw and processed) that are used by the scripts in Analysis.
+This folder contains all datasets (raw and processed) that are were collected or are used in the experiment.
 ## Files
 01_raw.data.csv     : Exemplary file to show naming convention